Azure/Azure-Proactive-Resiliency-Library/docs/content/services/monitoring/log-analytics/_index.md

 **Guidance**

 Data export in a Log Analytics workspace lets you continuously export data to an Azure Storage account.
 Protect your Log Analytics workspace data from the unlikely event of a regional failure by continuously exporting to a geo-redundant storage (GRS) or geo-zone-redundant storage (GZRS) account.
-This is primarily a recommendation to meet compliance for data retention.
+This is primarily a recommendation to meet compliance for data retention, but can also be used to integrate the data with other Azure services and tools.

 **Resources**